charleennewland/blog/maturity_model.md

 - *Enterprise Alignment* - develop management systems that align work and behaviours with principles and direction in ways that are simple, comprehensible, actionable and standardized;
 - *Results* - all leaders in the organization share one common responsibility: they are responsible for results.

 These are the principles that the customized maturity model is based on.
-However, I have broken them down into different dimensions and renamed some, as you will see later.
+However, for the model, I've broken them down into different dimensions and renamed some, as you will see later on in this post.

 #### Exploring Established Assessment Models